-These may be times to read fairy tales or peek into other writers’ journals to see how they dream and drift on the page.
+These may be times you search for other writing resources – to read fairy tales or peek into other writers’ journals to see how they dream and drift on the page.
 Here are some stories and pages that may flutter beside your own quiet heart right now.

 Reading resources for dreaming writers